Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/README.md

 ### How to Run the application locally

-To run Ha Kākano locally, you will need to start the shared infrastructure services and then start the individual applications.
+To run He Kākano locally, you will need to start the shared infrastructure services and then start the individual applications.

 #### Shared Infrastructure